 - Includes 2 eyepieces: 20mm and 4mm

-- It has 3x Barlow lens to triple the power of each
+- It has a 3x Barlow lens to triple the power of each

 - Its Slow motion controls for smooth tracking gives an extra benefit.